Rockypocky77/ChancifySATPrep/sat13.md

 The passage primarily focuses on

-A) the rules and prizes of a school science fair and competition guidelines.
+A) the regulatory structures, award systems, and procedural requirements that govern school science fair competitions and establish evaluation criteria.

-B) the dangers of working with household chemicals and safety hazards.
+B) the potential risks and safety concerns associated with using common household substances in scientific experiments and the importance of proper handling protocols.

-C) a student's frustration with losing a competition and disappointment.
+C) a student's emotional response to competitive failure and the psychological impact of not achieving expected outcomes in academic competitions.

-D) an older sibling learning to support a younger sibling's independence.
+D) an older sibling's evolving understanding of how to provide meaningful support while respecting a younger sibling's autonomy and allowing them to develop their own capabilities.

 Which choice provides the best evidence for the answer to the previous question?